mgoblin/rust_rest_example/docs/index.md

 3. Define basic functional requirements.
 4. Choose frameworks and libraries
-5. Start to implements application as a series of steps from "it seems to work" to enterprise ready level
+5. Start to implements application as a series of steps from "it seems to work" to "works fine in local environment" level

 ---
 << Prev &emsp; Up &emsp; [Next >>](./part1/hello.md)